Open a bottle of wine

 Some of these are pure child’s play to release - and are also very useful to close the bottle back when willing to spare some wine for later on.

-Not even mentioning silicone stoppers, this is the case with screw or glass caps that open in a jiffy and also with the innovative Australian Zork that combines the convenience of screw and the pop of a cork.
+Not even mentioning silicone stoppers, this is the case with a screw or glass caps that open in a jiffy and also with the innovative Australian Zork that combines the convenience of the screw and the pop of a cork.
 Finally, a classic beer bottle opener would overcome any crown cap - very rarely used to seal a wine bottle indeed.

 Yet, the "cork" remains the standard

 The traditional natural version is still the most valued option because it allows the micro-oxygenation, helping the wine itself to develop and evolve through the years.

 Nevertheless due to the lack of cork in nature some alternatives, such as technical/agglomerated or petroleum-based synthetic caps, have become more popular.

 Whatever the material, to "uncork" a bottle of plain wine requires some special tool and savoir-faire.

 This is quite an easy ritual; although doing it with kind of art comes with experience and passion.
 Once you’ve cut away the top of the foil covering the cork just above the first ridge, there are three main corkscrews that can be used.
 To each his/her own.